oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/installation.md

-This creates a Helm release named `sample-weblogic-operator` in the `sample-weblogic-operator-ns` namespace, and configures a deployment and supporting resources for the operator.
+This creates a Helm release named `sample-weblogic-operator` in the `sample-weblogic-operator-ns` namespace, configures a deployment and supporting resources for the operator, and deploys the operator.

 You can verify the operator installation by examining the output from the `helm install` command.